BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 However, it is indeed accurate to acknowledge that absolute justice remains elusive, and there exists a significant amount of injustice in the world.
 If we seek an explanation for the world's injustice, conspiracy theories provide a sense of comfort.

-It appears to me that the belief in having escaped the matrix or emerged from the cave is a strong indication of someone having entrenched themselves deeply in their own perspective---failing to see that their perspective also relies on some sort of *second-order observation*; a following of the herd (which is a meaningless expression without context).
+It appears to me that the belief in having escaped the matrix or emerged from the cave is a strong indication of someone having entrenched themselves deeply in their own perspective---failing to see that their perspective also relies on some sort of *second-order observation*; a following of the herd, or in Baudrillard's viewpoint, the false assumption that there is something true behind the simulation.
 This belief offers comfort by addressing various uncertainties and the realization of one's own ignorance.
 No one desires to be ignorant and no one wants to rely on some sort of authority, yet in many ways, we all are.
 In our complex world, this is an unavoidable reality.